nsubordin81/educational-python-variants/Research.md

 Some (subjective) theories were discussed in other sections, but will repeat them here and elaborate for good measure:

-- Guido Van Rossum wanted a general purpose programming language that was extensible as an early goal of Python in the 1990s. (sources python.org history page and interview with Rossum)
+- Guido Van Rossum wanted a general purpose programming language that was extensible as an early goal of Python in the 1990s. (sources python.org history page and interview with Van Rossum)
     - despite having formal descriptions of lexical and syntactical concerns, the semantic model is described with natural language (source, reference implementation)
     - CPython as the reference implementation doesn't stop others from dreaming of other ways for interpretation, compilation and hardware virtualization to happen
 - Python has had strong community support from the beginning, developers fall in love with how expressive and simple it is, so they would rather rewrite it than use another language